Hiroki Sakai: Personal life

+Growing up, Sakai comes from a studious family, as his father is a doctor.
+One of his older brother is a researcher.
+Sakai said his idol growing up was Ronaldo and watched his performance in the 2002 FIFA World Cup.
 In 2014, Sakai revealed that he married a non-celebrity woman and described her as supportive of his football career.
-It was announced in November 2014 that he would become a father and his wife gave birth to a baby girl in January 2015.
+It was announced in November 2014 that Sakai would become a father and his wife gave birth to a baby girl in January 2015.
+On 27 September 2019, he announced that he's a father for the second time.

 Sakai is a fan of Miso soup and once said: "Take only miso soup because miso soup is a necessity for me."
-After moving to Hannover 96 in 2012, Sakai began learning German and currently learning twice a week and English.
+In addition to speaking Japanese, Sakai speaks Portuguese, German (having learned the language twice a week during his time at Hannover 96), French and English.
 Since moving to Europe, Sakai spoke out the culture in Germany and France.

 In May 2018, Sakai published his first book titled "Resetting Power 'Nature and the Mind Becomes Stronger' 46 Concept".
+In the wake of COVID-19 pandemic, he donated 20,000 euros to Phoceo Endowment Fund.
+Along with Yūki Ōtsu, they created a website to help the general public.